Ouida Bergère: Career

-As well as the United States, Bergère worked on films in England, France and Italy.
+In addition to the United States, Bergère worked on films in England, France and Italy.
 While in Rome, she wrote a screenplay titled The Eternal City (1923), based on the Hall Caine novel, directed by her husband George Fitzmaurice, and released by the Samuel Goldwyn Company.
 The film enlisted the assistance of the Fascists, and of Mussolini, with the help of the American ambassador in Rome.
 The film included a scene in which Mussolini appeared writing a letter and summoning a man to post it.
 10,000 Blackshirts appeared in the Coliseum scenes for the film.

 Family

 After her marriage to actor Basil Rathbone on April 18, 1926, Bergère gave up her film work to assist him in his work and in the management of his business affairs.
-Together they had one child, an adopted daughter named Cynthia Rathbone (1939–1969), and raised Ouida's niece, Ouida Branch, who married David Bruce Huxley, brother of Julian Huxley, Aldous Huxley, and Andrew Huxley.
+Their first child died in infancy in 1928.
+They adopted a daughter named Cynthia Rathbone (1939–1969), and raised Ouida's niece, Ouida Branch, who married David Bruce Huxley, brother of Julian Huxley, Aldous Huxley, and Andrew Huxley.

 Death

 Bergere died about two weeks shy of her 88th birthday at Roosevelt Hospital in New York from complications after falling and breaking her hip.
 She was survived by her younger brother Bernice C. Branch.
-She is buried next to her husband at Ferncliff Cemetery in New York.
+She is buried next to Rathbone at Ferncliff Cemetery in New York.